hello-robot/stretch_tutorials/ros2/README.md

 | 14 | [Other Nav Stack Features](coming_soon.md)                               | Advanced features for Nav 2. | -->

 ## Other Examples
-To help get you get started on your software development, here are examples of nodes to have the stretch perform simple tasks.
+To help get you started on your software development, here are examples of nodes to have Stretch perform simple tasks.

 |   | Tutorial                                        | Description                                        |